Brent-Rodriguez/Brent-Rodriguez/README.md

 # 👋 Hello, I'm Brent S. Rodriguez

-I'm a Software Engineer and Cybersecurity Analyst with a passion for building secure and efficient systems.
-I specialize in full-stack development, Cyber, and Network Security.
+I'm a Software Engineer and Cybersecurity Analyst committed to building secure and efficient systems.
+I specialize in full-stack development, cyber, and network security.

 ## 💼 About Me